antonheitz/xBRL-Forge/docs/engine_guides/including_xbrl_information.md

     // for numeric values please make sure only digits, spaces, dots and commas are part of the string
     // on some structures only tags without these attributes will be considered.
 Please check with the JSON Schema of the respective content element
     "start_index": 26,
-    "end_index": 30,
+    // the end index can also be -1, which leads to the end of the content of the structure "end_index": 30,

     // the namespace of the 2022 IFRS taxonomy in which the concept is defined